stolostron/multicloud-operators-foundation/README.md

 make build
 ```

-make build will build all the binaries in current directory.
+make build will build all the binaries in the current directory.

 ### Prerequisites

 Need to install ManagedCluster before deploy ACM Foundation.

-1. Install Cluster Mananger on Hub cluster.
+1. Install Cluster Manager on Hub cluster.

     ```sh
     make deploy-hub